 There have also been times when I have composed original sections of music as long introductions to a song or significant interludes and did not take writing credit.
 In this type of situation, if a new melody was introduced by me, I could technically be considered a co-writer.
 But in most cases, I don’t make a big deal out of it and I’m happy to contribute whatever I can in the arrangement to make the song the best it can be.

 When producing CDs involving previously recorded music (cover songs), if I am put in charge of “copyright clearance,” I always try to find the copyright owners in order to pay them their mechanical license royalties, no matter how small.
-The first place I look is on the Harry Fox website.
-Limelight is a newer site that makes things very easy as well.
-But sometimes, if songs have been previously recorded but not published, it is unlikely that they will appear on either site.
+The first place I look is on the Songfile on the Harry Fox Agency website.
+But sometimes, if songs have been previously recorded but not published, it is unlikely that they will appear there.
 In this case I will do research on the internet, make phone calls and do whatever I can in order to track down the copyright owner!
 Sometimes this requires significant detective work.
 Once I find them, I send them their royalty check along with the appropriate legal document: Notice of Intention to Obtain Compulsory License for Making and Distributing Sound Recordings.

 People generally appreciate it when you track them down in order to give them money!
 One time after I paid an unpublished songwriter, a few months went by and he did not cash his royalty check.
 When I called him to find out why, he said he wanted to keep the check so he could show it to other producers he knew to teach them how things are supposed to be done!